 What to Look for in Supplement Quality

-By Zynava Editorial TeamReviewed February 2026
+By ZYNAVA Editorial TeamReviewed February 2026

 Not all supplements are created equal.
 Quality can vary based on manufacturing practices, ingredient sourcing, testing protocols, and storage conditions.
 The gold standard for supplement manufacturing is compliance with Current Good Manufacturing Practices (cGMP) as established by the FDA.
 These regulations cover everything from raw material testing to finished product verification, equipment maintenance, and record-keeping.

 Beyond cGMP compliance, third-party certifications provide additional assurance.
 USP Verified, NSF Certified for Sport, and Informed Sport testing programs independently verify that products contain what their labels claim, are free from banned substances, and meet strict purity standards.
 While these certifications add cost, they offer consumers meaningful protection.
-Zynava highlights when products carry recognized third-party certifications to help you identify higher-quality options.
+ZYNAVA highlights when products carry recognized third-party certifications to help you identify higher-quality options.

 This guide is for educational purposes only and is not medical advice.
 Always consult a healthcare professional before making supplement decisions.
 See our full disclaimer and editorial policy.